dom3d/LearningProtoactorNetOnOSX/README.md

 	protoc *.proto -I=./ --csharp_out=. --csharp_opt=file_extension=.g.cs --grpc_out . --plugin=protoc-gen-grpc=/usr/local/bin/grpc_csharp_plugin

-DotNetCore console app is not an exe like hen using Mono but a DLL.
+DotNetCore console app is not an exe like when using Mono but a DLL.
 Run it like this

 	dotnet MyAppName.dll